Captain Jack (group)

-Captain Jack is a German Eurodance and dance-rock project formed in Darmstadt, Germany, in 1995.
-The project is best known for the single "Captain Jack", which reached the Top-10 in many countries in Europe.
+Captain Jack is an American-German Eurodance and dance-rock project formed in Darmstadt in 1995.
+The project is best known for its single "Captain Jack", which reached the top 10 in many countries in Europe.

 History and career

 1995: Career beginnings

-The original formation consisted of Sharky Durban and Liza da Costa.
+The original group consisted of Sharky Durban and Liza da Costa.
 They recorded the songs "Dam, Dam, Dam" and "Captain Jack".
-The latter is the only featured song on the band's debut album The Mission.
+The latter is the only song featured on the band's debut album The Mission.

 1995–1998: Second lineup, The Mission and Operation Dance

 Sharky left the group and was replaced by Francisco Gutierrez alias Franky Gee.
-It was later revealed that Sharky did not provide any vocal work for the group, lip-synching to Gutierrez's vocals in the "Captain Jack" music video.
-After serving in the United States Army, Gutierrez had remained in Germany, where he was last stationed, and had begun a recording career under the name "Westside".
-While recording music under that name, he proposed the idea of a dance track based on a drill routine.
-That idea became the Captain Jack style.
-Gutierrez also introduced the Captain Jack costume, a stylized military officer's uniform based on a US Army officer's dress uniform, with a red hat based on that of the US Marines.

-Gutierrez and Liza da Costa released the albums The Mission and Operation Dance and the singles "Drill Instructor" and "Holiday" before Liza da Costa left in December 1998, started a solo career and formed a jazz band called Hotel Bossa Nova in 2005.
+Gutierrez and Liza da Costa released the albums The Mission and Operation Dance and the singles "Drill Instructor" and "Holiday" before Liza da Costa left in December 1998, forming a jazz band called Hotel Bossa Nova in 2005.

 1999–2000: Third lineup and The Captain's Revenge

 Liza da Costa was replaced by the singer Maria Lucia Lozanes who went by the stage name Maloy.
-In this formation they released one album, called The Captain's Revenge, and the three singles: "Dream a Dream", "Get Up" with the Gipsy Kings and "Only You" before Maloy left in November 2000.
+In this formation they released one album, called The Captain's Revenge, and the three singles: "Dream a Dream", "Get Up" with the Gipsy Kings, and "Only You" before Maloy left in November 2000.

-2001–2005: Fourth and fifth lineups, Franky Gee's death and Forced hiatus
+2001–2005: Fourth and fifth lineups, Franky Gee's death and hiatus

 Maloy was replaced by Ilka Anna Antonia Traue, alias Illi Love, who stayed until 2005.
 In this formation they released the five albums Top Secret, Party Warriors, Cafe Cubar, Music Instructor and their first "Greatest Hits" totaling eleven single up to the release of "Capitano", which by this point Illi Love was replaced by Sabine Repas.
-Soon after, Franky suffered a cerebral hemorrhage while walking with his son in Spain on October 17, 2005.
-Doctors predicted that the damage was fatal, and Franky Gee died at the age of 43 on Saturday October 22, 2005, after spending five days in a coma.
-This forced the producers to pause the project Captain Jack.
+Soon after, Franky suffered a cerebral hemorrhage while walking with his son in Spain on 17 October 2005.
+Doctors predicted that the damage was fatal, and Franky Gee died at the age of 43 on Saturday 22 October 2005, after spending five days in a coma.
+The producers paused the project.